publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >     “(a) __Temporary Annual Minimum Number of Reviews.—__

->     During each year of the 3-year period that begins on October 1, 1995, the Secretary of Health and Human Services shall apply section 221(i) of the Social Security Act \[[section 421(i) of this title][/us/usc/t42/s421/i]\] in making disability determinations under title XVI of such Act \[this subchapter\] with respect to at least 100,000 recipients of supplemental security income benefits under such title.
+>     During each year of the 3-year period that begins on October 1, 1995, the Secretary of Health and Human Services shall apply section 221(i) of the Social Security Act \[[42 U.S.C.
+421(i)][/us/usc/t42/s421/i]\] in making disability determinations under title XVI of such Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] with respect to at least 100,000 recipients of supplemental security income benefits under such title.

 >     “(b) __Report to the Congress.—__